(Tia gets side one

 Omal: she is being very flattering.

-Russ: well how can we as three-dimensional beings being
+Russ: well how can we as third dimensional

 John: are you becoming wiser?